What do skin conditions look like and how do you diagnose one?

 Unlike ourselves, the majority of our pet’s skin is usually covered with a hair-coat.
 This means that a change in their hair-coat is recognised as one of the more obvious signs when things start to go wrong with the skin.
 It can also prevent us from clearly seeing when things are wrong.
 It’s often necessary to close-clip the coat to get a ‘window’ in to the skin and see what is happening.

-Many skin conditions can end up looking very similar.
+Many skin complaints in dogs can end up looking very similar.
 When things start to go wrong with the skin there are a few different indicators.
 These include:

 - Changes to the hair-coat